loganmarchione/Graylog_Extractors_pfSense/README.md

 Click *Save* at the bottom of the page when you are done.

 ## Graylog configuration
-Go to *System/Inputs*, then *Inputs*.
+Go to *System/Inputs*-->*Inputs*.
 From the dropdown, select an input of type *Syslog UDP* and click *Launch new input*.
 From the *Node* dropdown, select your node.
 Under *Port*, set the port you specified in pfSense (e.g., 514).
 Click *Save* at the bottom of the page when you are done.
 ![screenshot](img/20210218_001.png)

 Then, click *Manage extractors*, then click *Actions*, then *Import extractors*.